Itamichan/CG_photography/README.md

 * **FAQ page** - User Story #21 & #27, where the user is interested in the option of a physical photo album.
 * **About page** - User Story #16, where user is interested in the photographer's values and vision.
 * **Contact Form** - User Story #18, where the user wants to know the photographer's availability.
 Additionally, they want to be able to book a date directly in an existing calendar.

+### Features left to implement after testing

-* **Album covers** - From user testing I identified that some users don't realise that the albums are clickable in desktop view.
+* **Album covers** - Make it more obvious that the albums are clickable in desktop view.
-* **Gallery images** - From page speed load test I concluded  that it will be better to load the images one after another and not all in the same time.
+* **Gallery images** - It will be better to load the images one after another and not all in the same time.
-* **Reviews** - As an outcome of testing I decided to link the reviews to the relevant portfolios in a future release.
+* **Reviews** - To link the reviews to the relevant portfolios in a future release.
+* **Gallery carousel** - It will allow to see each photo individually, in a bigger size.

 ## Technologies Used

 ### Languages